ravaioli/solarpunk-mandala/framework/core-model/01-ontology-analytic-idealism.md

 This perceptual layer is the necessary bridge between ontology (what is) and epistemic architecture (how we know and act), which the next document formalizes through the Tesseract model.

+> **Interface Theory of Perception (ITP)**
+> Hoffman, D. D. (2019). *The Case Against Reality*.
+W.W.
+Norton & Company.
+>
+> Hoffman demonstrates that perceptual systems optimized by evolution do not track objective truth, but fitness-relevant structure.
+Space, time, and objects function as adaptive symbols — comparable to a user interface — that guide action while concealing underlying complexity.
+>
+> Within the Solarpunk Mandala, Interface Theory is not treated as a complete ontology, but as **convergent empirical support** for the claim that perception is an interface rather than a depiction.
+Analytic Idealism extends this insight by identifying consciousness itself — not matter — as the underlying reality that interfaces make actionable.

 ### The Consciousness Journey: From Dissociation to Re-integration